 The house was bought by the Friedman family.
 The head of the family, Bernard Friedman, was a Hungarian Jew who had come to Tuscaloosa as a peddler, opened a store, and became a respected member of the Tuscaloosa business community.
-The Friedman family owned the house until 1965 when it was willed by Hugo Friedman to the City of Tuscaloosa.
+Bernard and his wife, Linka, raised their three children in the home throughout the early 1900s.
+The Friedman family owned the house until 1965 when it was willed by Bernard’s youngest son, Hugo Friedman to the City of Tuscaloosa.

 VISIT THE HOME

 The house is available for touring every Tuesday-Saturday at 2:30pm.
 Group and school tours are also available by calling the Preservation Society at 205-758-2238 or emailing us at email@example.com.